YamilaTimmer/depmap-portal-data-visualizations/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-DepMap Visualiser integrates the following R packages:
+The following R packages are integrated into DepMap Visualiser and/or have been used in the development:

 | Package Name        | Description                                                 | Version   |
 |---------------------|-------------------------------------------------------------|-----------|